5 tips to tidy up your energy use

 2. Light bulb moment

-According to The Energy Saving Trust, turning the heating thermostat down by one degree can save you up to £75 a year.
-Moving furniture just a few centimetres from radiators can help boost the temperature of the room.
-Turn radiators off in rooms you're not using and bleed them annually so they're running efficiently and you're not wasting energy.
+Also, remember to turn radiators off in rooms you're not using and bleed them annually so they're running efficiently and you're not wasting energy.

 5. Get a smart meter

-Think of a smart meter as an energy tidying aid - the nifty in-home display shows what you're using in pounds and pence as you use it.
-It helps you keep an eye on what you're spending and to work out ways to reduce it; plus you can set daily, even hourly budgets.
-And the in-home display could help you to spot if you've unintentionally left an appliance on.
+The in-home display shows what you're using in pounds and pence, helping you keep an eye on what you're spending and work out ways to reduce it.
+Plus you can set daily, even hourly, budgets to help ensure you don't spend more than you'd like to on energy.
+And the in-home display could help you spot if you've unintentionally left an appliance on.

 - Did you know that we could achieve 11% of the UK’s 2050 carbon emissions target just by taking household energy efficiency measures?
 Find out more: #MissingPiece